The Issues

 Prevent

-Tackling the risk factors – especially air pollution, child malnutrition and smoking – is key to reducing pneumonia deaths.
-Pneumonia-fighting vaccines also shield children and adults from some of the deadliest bacterial and viral causes of pneumonia.
+Reducing the risk factors – especially air pollution, child malnutrition, and smoking – and ensuring everyone is protected with the pneumonia-fighting vaccines are key to reducing pneumonia deaths.

 Read More